ajourneythroughdatascience/portfolio-projects/machine-learning/sentiment-analysis-with-python/sentiment-analysis-with-python-pt-1.md

 - An output folder.
 - A virtual environment.
 - A source code folder `src`:
-	- A main function which will execute the application.
+	- A main function that will execute the application.
 	- A frontend module containing all GUI components
 	- Two configuration files:
 		- A configuration file for variable options.
 		- A parameters file for modifying our GUI's appearance.
-	- A configuration & parameter getter module, which will read the parameters from our configuration files.
+	- A configuration & parameter-getter module that will read the parameters from our configuration files.
-	- A string formatting module which will format the text outputs displayed in the GUI's text log.
+	- A string formatting module that will format the text outputs displayed in the GUI's text log.
-	- A preprocessing module which will download/load and clean our data before feeding it into the model.
+	- A preprocessing module that will download/load and clean our data before feeding it into the model.
-	- A sentiment analysis file which will apply the NLP models to our data.
+	- A sentiment analysis file that will apply the NLP models to our data.
-	- A results analysis file which will perform analysis on our sentiment analysis results.
+	- A results analysis file that will analyze our sentiment results.
-	- A results writer which will write the analyses to Excel files or plots, depending on the user's choice.
+	- A results writer that will write the analyses to Excel files or plots, depending on the user's choice.

-We will create a master folder (*project folder*) where the inputs, outputs and source code will reside.
+We will create a master folder (*project folder*) where the inputs, outputs, and source code will reside.
 This folder will have the following structure:
 - `sentiment-analysis-with-python`: The project folder.
 	- `datasets`: Where our datasets will be downloaded and read from.
 	- `outputs`: Where our analyses will be written in.